What was it like to be a teen-age

 grooviest rock 'n roll ever created."

 In 1978, she moved with her husband and first child to Colorado, where she raised two more sons.
-Now she is a grandmother living and writing in Washington state.
+Now she is a grandmother, living and writing in western Colorado.
 More of her life is told in her spiritual memoir, Throughout All Time.

 ORDER ON LINE